Idaho 3 Day Notice to Quit

 If a violation has been committed then the landlord should serve this notice.
-It is required by law in Idaho to allow a three-day period before filing the paperwork for an eviction.
+It is required by law in Idaho to allow three days before filing the paperwork for an eviction.
 This gives the tenant sufficient time to quit the property before the landlord is required to take the action any further.

 Ensuring You Give Notice

-It is crucial for landlords to understand the length of notice required.
-If this form is mailed to the tenant then an additional three days are required to ensure the tenant has actually received the form.
+landlords must understand the length of notice required.
+If this form is mailed to the tenant then an additional three days are required to ensure the tenant has received the form.

 How To Serve This Form

 According to Idaho state law there are several options when it comes to serving the 3 Day Notice To Quit form.

 - Certified mail,